eramdam/BetterTweetDeck/README.md

 - [x] Hide icons in columns + restore a little badge next to headers for "new stuff"
 - [x] Smaller icons in the composer
 - [x] Notifications icons in grayscale
-- [ ] Detect RTL and apply RTL style to them
+- [x] Detect RTL and apply RTL style to them
 - [x] Remove the t.co redirection
+- [x] Restore the emoji panel
 - [ ] Add the "Share on BTD" contextual item
 - [ ] Do an options page
     - [ ] Restore the i18n support
     - [ ] Make it more maintainable than the previous one
-- [ ] Make the extension run on Firefox
+- [x] Make the extension run on Firefox

 # Ok that's cool, what about features?